 UCATT’s current previous Lifelong Learning Strategy ran from 2004 to 2010 with the aim of securing a fully qualified and registered construction workforce.

 Through the strategy the union helped thousands of construction workers to gain:

 - National Vocational Qualifications (NVQ) Level 2 and Level 3 qualifications using Onsite Assessment and Training (OSAT); and

 - Construction Skills Construction Scheme (CSCS) cards using the health and safety touch-screen-test demonstrating their knowledge, skills and experience.
 More than 1.75 million workers are now registered with CSCS.

-UCATT’s current Union Learning Fund (ULF) project Reaching Out in the Workplace and the Community builds on and expands its previous strategy.
-It runs from April 2012 to March 2014 and aims to raise skills levels by:
+UCATT’s Union Learning Fund (ULF) project Reaching Out in the Workplace and the Community builds expanded on its previous strategy.
+It ran from April 2012 to March 2014 and aimed to raise skills levels by:

 - Engaging with “disadvantaged” learners;